lauritzh/gluu4/docs-gluu-server-prod/docs/source/installation-guide/install-rhel.md

-!!!
-Attention
-    All Linux assets, packages, and binaries require a support contract for access.
-    Contact sales@gluu.org for more information.
-For free up-to-date binaries, check out the latest releases at [The Linux Foundation Janssen Project](https://docs.jans.io), the new upstream open source project.

 # RHEL Installation
 ## Overview
-Single-node Gluu Server Linux packages are available for RHEL 7, 8 and 9.
+Single-node Gluu Server Linux packages are available for RHEL 7 and 8.
 Follow the instructions below:

 1. [Install the Linux package](#install-the-package)
 2. [Start the Server and log in to the container](#start-the-server-and-log-in)